MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 **Protected EAP (PEAP)**: This section contains configuration information for the two default inner EAP methods that are provided with PEAP.

 - **EAP-Transport Layer Security (TLS)**: Appears as **Smart Card or other Certificate (EAP-TLS)** in the Windows, EAP-TLS can be deployed as an inner method for PEAP or as a standalone EAP method.
 If EAP-TLS is set up as an inner authentication method, it has the same configuration settings as EAP-TLS when it's used as an outer method.
 The only difference is that the method will be configured to work within PEAP.
-For configuration details, see [Smart card or other certificate properties configuration items](#smart-card-or-other-certificate-properties-configuration-items).

 - **EAP-Microsoft Challenge Handshake Authentication Protocol version 2 (MS-CHAP v2)**: Appears as **Secure password (EAP-MSCHAP v2)** in Windows, EAP-MSCHAP v2 is an EAP type that can be used with PEAP for password-based network authentication.
 EAP-MSCHAP v2 can also be used as a standalone method for VPN, but only as a PEAP inner method for wireless.
 EAP-MSCHAP v2 is the EAP method that encapsulates the MS-CHAPv2 authentication protocol.